 If you selected during the e-file checkout process

-to receive your expected tax refund in your bank account via direct bank deposit, your refund will be electronically transferred from the IRS (US Treasury) to the bank account you enter during your checkout and e-file online process on eFile.com.
+to receive your expected tax refund in your bank account via direct bank deposit, your refund will be electronically transferred from the IRS (U.S. Treasury) to the bank account you enter during your checkout and e-file online process on eFile.com.
 This is the fastest way to get your refund.

 The Refund Date Estimator Tool allows you to estimate your tax refund date based on your personal refund transfer method.
-You can use this tool prior to e-Filing or after you e-filed or submitted your Tax Return.
-Keep in mind, once the IRS has accepted your return the above tool "Where is My Tax Refund?"
+You can use this tool prior to e-Filing or after you e-filed or submitted your tax return.
+Keep in mind, once the IRS has accepted your return, the above "Where's My Tax Refund?"
 IRS tool is the more accurate way to check your status.

 Refund Delay due to Security Checks

 Estimated tax refund dates are based on the IRS acceptance date and are not guaranteed by eFile.com, the IRS, or any other online platform.
-Depending on IRS security procedures, the tax refund date could take up to 21 days after the IRS tax return acceptance date, or as early as 7 days via the bank direct deposit method.
-Security Delays: Since the IRS has added security measures for filing 2018 Tax Returns to decrease tax fraud, your tax refund may be delayed in 2019.
-The IRS requires online tax websites to add identity verification steps to ensure that the taxpayer filing their return is exactly who they say they are (i.e. security questions/answers, stronger passwords, etc).
+Depending on IRS security procedures, the tax refund date could take up to 21 days after the IRS tax return acceptance date or as early as 7 days via the bank direct deposit method.
+Security Delays: Since the IRS has added security measures for e-filing taxes to decrease tax fraud, your tax refund may be delayed.
+The IRS requires online tax websites to add identity verification steps to ensure that the taxpayer filing their return is exactly who they say they are (i.e. security questions/answers, stronger passwords, etc.).
 As a result of these new security measures, the IRS may issue more refunds as paper checks, even if taxpayers requested direct deposit.

 Tax Refund Offset Program

-, Injured Spouse Allocation, to request your part of the refund.
+, with your return to request your part of the refund.
 See also: Innocent Spouse Relief

 If you have non-tax debts, you can contact the agency you owe.
 That way, you can determine if the agency submitted your debts to TOP for refund offset.
 You will need to contact the agency that received the offset part of your refund, not the IRS or FMS.
 The notice will include instructions on how to contact the appropriate agency or agencies.